sewunet/Udacity-Project-1/README.md

-## Steps For hosting this static website to AWS S3 Bucket
+## Steps For hosting this static website using AWS S3 Bucket to Cloudfront Distribution